wp-plugins/yast-yet-another-support-tool/readme.txt

 #### Full integration

 * Custom categories to filter tickets
-* For logged-in users: a submit button in he admin bar
+* For logged-in users: a submit button in the admin bar
 * For every one: possibility to use a form (with shortcode).
 The form can assign tickets to a specific category.

 #### Here some usefull tools provided to help resolve tickets